 Things to do

-Walk: Rathwood has a lovely looped walk starting from the Garden Centre car park; Molloy’s Walk (2 km, 40min, easy) is a gentle looped walk in the woodland and the Fox's Park Trail (5.2 km, 1.5 hours, moderate) both walks take in the artificial duck pond half way along, take the gentle stroll and stop at one of the benches along the way and take in the woodland sounds.
+Walk: Rathwood has two lovely looped walks starting from the Garden Centre car park; Molloy’s Walk (2.3 km, 40min, easy) is a gentle looped walk in the woodland and the Fox's Park Trail (5.2 km, 1.5 hours, moderate) both walks take in the artificial duck pond along the way, take these gentle walks and stop at one of the benches along the way and take in the woodland sounds.
 You can also enjoy the Honeypot Nature Trail close to the duck pond (0.7 km, easy)

 Visitors Facilities on site